 Imagine a kid tripping his face off, watching his trusty VHS of John Barrymore in TWENTIETH CENTURY (1933) and drinking a highball while alone in his parents house on a Sunday afternoon.
 Suddenly he realizes the TV is telling him he's going to die.
 Hallucinating with feverish intensity he feels the dull generalized pain in his left side that he instantly interprets as cirrhosis!
 It's all over.
 The TV is acting as a heavenly conduit, John Barrymore pretending to die, his cronies gathering around him, dimming the lights... prepping him, the celestial equivalent of a medical pamphlet.
 Oh man, the kid is tripping too hard.
-He'll never see his parents again.
+He'll never see his parents again he realizes.
+They'll come home to smell his corpse even out in the garage.
 His side is throbbing and he knows the gallons of whiskey he's drunk over the years have caught up with him.
-He falls to his knees weeping in front of his dad's old faux-wood console, fumbles to shut off the VCR before it sucks him in, like he's that little girl in POLTERGEIST.
+He falls to his knees weeping in front of his dad's old floor model, fumbles to shut off the VCR before it sucks him in, like he's that little girl in POLTERGEIST.

 The VCR tape goes off and the TV channel underneath it shows a beautiful radiant old angel woman lying in her death bed in a hospital.
 Her big eyes moist with heavenly awareness and earthbound fear.
 Julia Roberts is the young intern at her side, matching the older actress in depth of dewy gaze.
 The old woman's blond hair is splayed beautifully out in all directions, like an angel - an angel dying and being reborn at the same time.
 The old woman asks Julia Roberts if she believes in a life after this one.
 Sincerely, tenderly, Roberts says she does.
 The young kid watching the TV on his knees, like he's praying to the screen for deliverance, starts to cry; he realizes that, alone in his parent's living room, he is being instructed not to worry about his immanent death.
 He has found salvation right at the poetic point of no return.
 Don't we always, usually?